AbinayaRav/AlbumAppl/README.md

 -The business logic to perform all the CRUD operations by interacting with Databases are provided in RestControllers and Controllers.
 -Three Repositories (AlbumRepository, SingerRepository, SongRepository) are used to expose the entities as resources.
 -3 Models - Album, Song and Singer which are ORM related.
 JPA is used to exhibit the models as persistence objects.
 Relationships used are:
-    One to Many Bidirectional relationship between Album and Song.
+     &nbsp;&nbsp; &nbsp;&nbsp;    One to Many Bidirectional relationship between Album and Song.
-    Many to One Unidirectional relationship between Song and Singer.
+     &nbsp;&nbsp; &nbsp;&nbsp;    Many to One Unidirectional relationship between Song and Singer.
-    Many to Many Bidirectional relationship between Album and Singer.
+     &nbsp;&nbsp; &nbsp;&nbsp;    Many to Many Bidirectional relationship between Album and Singer.
--MySQL DB for database Connectiveity.
+-MySQL DB for database Connectivity.
+-Spring Security has been implemented for the project.
+Oauth2 secured through github and google.
+-Project has been successfully completed and deployed on to AWS cloud.

 **INSTALLATION, COMPILE AND RUNTIME REQUIREMENTS:**